NOAA-GFDL/fre-workflows/for-developers.md

 approach can only be used to test new changes to the workflow template itself, and cannot be used to evaluate how a change in `fre-cli` may affect workflow functionality.

-Assuming you have a copy of this repository already (see assumtions above), then to run a workflow in this approach, all that is needed is-
+Assuming you have a copy of this repository already (see assumptions above), then to run a workflow in this approach, all that is needed is-
 ```
-# load fre, the current version may be updated or different
+# load fre, the current version may be updated or different than 2025.04
 module load fre/2025.04

 ## if instead, you want the current main branch of noaa-gfdl/fre-cli